Using 5 Conversations to help embed corporate values

 Ferring launched their Leadership Principles in 2017, starting with the leadership team.
 They wanted to find a way to use an experiential approach to rollout and embed these values throughout the organisation.
 Having previously used 5 Conversations for a different programme, they felt that it was a really good fit for Ferring and would help to bring their Leadership Principles to life through everyday conversations.

-Leadership Principles and 5 Conversations have been rolled out across the organization, spearheaded by the Technical Operations Division which asked The Oxford Group to train 18 internal trainers so they could deliver 5 Conversations across the division.
-They started by training the leadership teams on each of their manufacturing sites in 2019, and have since been delivering the programme to other people managers.
+The rollout of Ferring’s Leadership Principles and 5 Conversations has been spearheaded by the Technical Operations Division which asked The Oxford Group to train 18 internal trainers so they could deliver 5 Conversations across the division.
+They started by training the leadership teams on each manufacturing site and then moved on to deliver the programme to other people managers.

 Ferring’s Leadership Principles are:

-A strong example of how the Leadership Principles programme worked is at FSMP, one of Ferring’s manufacturing sites in the Technical Operations Division.
+A strong example of how this rollout of the Leadership Principles programme worked for Ferring is at FSMP, Ferring’s Swiss Manufacturing Plant part of the Technical Operations Division.

-Initially, we took the top 130 leaders for the whole Technical Operations Division through a 5 Conversations taster session and then followed up with a Train the Trainer session for the individuals who would be responsible for rolling out the programme to the rest of the division.
-After that, it was over to them, although we were on hand to help provide support and guidance.
+Initially, we took their top 130 leaders for the whole Technical Operations Division through a 5 Conversations taster session, followed by a train-the-trainer session for those who would be responsible for rolling out the programme to the rest of the division.
+After that, it was over to them, although we were on hand to provide support and guidance.

-This is a programme that has had a lot of support from the FSMP leadership team and there was a very clear plan working top-down within the site, with a focus on getting engagement at each stage before moving on.
+This programme has had a lot of support from the FSMP leadership team and there was a very clear plan working top-down within the site, with a focus on getting engagement at each stage before moving on.

-Having set the tone and the expectations with all of the site employees, the management team then followed a month later the full-day 5 Conversations workshop.
+Having set the tone and expectations with all site employees, the management team then followed a month later with the full-day 5 Conversations masterclass.